Should I renew my PT license if I leave patient care?

 When I made the switch out of patient care, I realized it was all my responsibility to pay for those in-person courses.
 But I also realized I wasn’t going to use the clinical skills I learned in those pricey in-person courses, so I started considering using only online continuing education for all of my PT license renewal needs.

-Lately I have been using MedBridge, and I believe they are the best option for any PT or OT who is pursuing a non-clinical career.
+Lately I have been using MedBridge, and I believe they are another great option for any PT or OT who is pursuing a non-clinical career.
 Here’s why.

 - Selection.
-MedBridge has the best selection of non-clinical courses that still provide CEUs.
+MedBridge has the best selection of non-clinical courses that offer certifications.
 I didn’t want to sit through lots of ankle instability courses when I’ve been a writer and career coach for some time now!
-I’d rather watch courses on compliance, billing, leadership, and safety, and actually receive CEUs for those courses.
+I’d rather watch courses on compliance, billing, leadership, and safety, and actually receive some form of certification that I can put on my resume.
 And I can take what I learn and apply it to my coaching sessions and content development.

-[Editor’s note: I have an affiliate relationship with MedBridge, and have had one for a while now.
-I waited to recommend the service until I was able to try it out and see how I liked it as a tool for non-clinical practitioners.
-I love it!
-If you use my MedBridge discount code (code: nonclinicalPT), you will save $175 (40%) off of the subscription fee, and I will receive a small commission that helps keep TNCPT afloat.
+[Editor’s note: I have an affiliate relationship with both PhysicalTherapy.com and MedBridge.
+As you can see above, I love them both!
+If you use my MedBridge discount code (code: nonclinicalPT), you will save $175 (40%) off of the subscription fee.
+If you use my PhysicalTherapy.com discount code (code: NCPTBONUS13), you will receive a free 13th month of service!
+In either case, I will receive a small commission that helps keep TNCPT afloat.
 Thank you for your support!]

 Wait!
 My state requires live CEUs for license renewal!
 Don’t I still need to attend live courses?

-Fun fact: Another reason why I love MedBridge is that they offer live webinars that fulfill the in-person CEU requirements that many states have in place.*
+Fun fact: Another reason why I love bothPhysicalTherapy.com and MedBridge is that they offer live webinars that fulfill the in-person CEU requirements that many states have in place.*

 *Disclaimer: I HIGHLY recommend checking with your individual state to confirm that these webinars actually fulfill the requirement!